This tutorial has been adapted from the community generated Animation Wiki.

 Morph Compound Objects are not supported because they are not exported in FBX.

-User DigiBuild has shared a workflow (in 3ds Max 2016) to export multiple takes as separate animations on Sketchfab:
+Users DigiBuild and Yannick Deharo have shared a workflow (in 3ds Max 2016) and some tips to export multiple takes as separate animations on Sketchfab:

 - Click on the GameExporter (where File and Edit menus are lined up).